amkrajewski/TDB-Highlighter/README.md

 This VS Code Language Extension, developed by Adam M. Krajewski in [Prof. Zi-Kui Liu's group](https://phaseslab.org) at The Pennsylvania State University, provides syntax highlighting for the Thermodynamic DataBase (TDB) files used in the [CALPHAD community](https://calphad.org) to describe thermodynamic properties of materials.
 You can find them alongside publications in the [CALPHAD Journal](https://www.sciencedirect.com/journal/calphad) published by Elsevier, or in the [Thermodynamic DataBase DataBase (TDBDB)](https://avdwgroup.engin.brown.edu) maintained by Prof. van de Walle group at Brown University.

-**Most critically, if something is highlighted differently then you expect, you know something may be wrong with it :).** E.g., in `+1.95033E-07*T**3-.01798O876*T**2+78.5244752*T*LN(T)-722.59722*T+229382.886-93813648*T**(-1); 3290 Y` one of the numbers is not a number and will be red.
+**Most critically, if something is highlighted differently than you expect, you know something may be wrong with it :).** E.g., in `+1.95033E-07*T**3-.01798O876*T**2+78.5244752*T*LN(T)-722.59722*T+229382.886-93813648*T**(-1); 3290 Y` one of the numbers is not a number and will be red.
 Guess which one...?
-Likewise, that `LAVE_C36` phase will stand out.
+Likewise, that `LAVE_C36` phase you just typed will stand out.

 ## Features

-- **Phases, species, elements** and other critical elements of the database, are formatted with highly-visible fonts and colors speeding up the process of navigating, reading, and editing the files tremendously.
+- **Phases, species, elements** and other critical elements of the database, are formatted with highly visible fonts and colors, speeding up the process of navigating, reading, and editing the files tremendously.

-- **References, notes, comments, optionals,** and otherwise less critical elements of the database, are formatted with subtle formatting to reduce visual clutter.
+- **References, notes, comments, optionals,** and otherwise less critical parts of the database, are formatted with subtle formatting to reduce visual clutter.

-- **Temperature (T) and its powers/logs/exps** in equations are formatted with brigh red colors to immediately pinpoint where given part of the polynomial is located.
+- **Temperature (T) and its powers/logs/exps** in equations are formatted with bright red colors to immediately pinpoint where a given part of the polynomial is located.

-- **Function names** are exposed within the equations to make them stand out from numbers and easier to read.
+- **Function names** are exposed within the equations to make them stand out from numbers and be easier to read.

 - A number of **TDB syntax** keywords are specifically highlighted in neutral colors matching their functions to make them stand out in case of typos.